PeteyChan/SimpleECS/README.md

 ### Features:
 * 1 File, just copy paste
-* Uses generics so no code generation or any real setup required
+* No setup like marking components or code generators
-* Archetype based ECS = fast component iteration speeds
+* Archetype based = fast component iteration
 * Very simple query system
-* Multiple worlds
+* Optional multiple entity worlds

 ## Entities
 To create an entity use new with the components as parameters.